AdobeDocs/adobeio-events/api/provider_api.md

 ## Test Drive

-Once the above are defined (and stuffed as environment variables), you are ready to use API, confer its [`swagger`/`OpenApi` documentation](https://www.adobe.io/apis/experienceplatform/events/ioeventsapi.html)
+Once the above are defined (and stuffed as environment variables), you are ready to use the API, refer to its [`swagger`/`OpenApi` documentation](https://www.adobe.io/apis/experienceplatform/events/ioeventsapi.html).

 To help you further, here are a few sample `curl` commands.